Westmount Community School is the home of Mii Taant leur Plaas, full-day Michif prekindergarten and kindergarten programs.

 - Stronger connections to community

-These early learning pilot projects are two-year programs crediting annual funding from Métis Nation-Saskatchewan.
+These early learning pilot projects receive funding from Métis Nation-Saskatchewan.
 The funding provides for Michif Language Keeper and teacher staffing, extending the school day for students, professional learning opportunities, and the creation and distribution of Métis/Michif resources.

 Preference will be given to families and their children who self-identify as Métis/Michif.
 Family engagement is essential for the revitalization of the Michif language.
 The purpose of family engagement reflects the importance of the traditional role of Métis/Michif families in the development of a child's identity and learning.